self-actuated/docs.actuated.com/docs/provision-server.md

 ### Intel/AMD

-!!! info "1000 USD free credit for bare-metal"
-    [Equinix Metal](https://metal.equinix.com/) have partnered with us to offer 1000 USD of credit for new customers to use on actuated.
-This will cover your usage for one month using an AMD Epyc server.
-You can request the discount code after purchasing your actuated subscription.

 Intel and AMD CPUs can be used interchangeable and are known as `amd64` or `x86_64`.

 1. Bare-metal on the cloud (higher cost, convenient, high performance)